 A rain harvesting system will be utilized to capture some roof rainwater for irrigation.

-Drought tolerant and indigenous plants will be utilized in the landscape design.
+Drought tolerant and indigenous plants will be the predominant species installed in the landscape.

 Low Impact Design (LID) strategies will be employed in the design of the stormwater management system.